 All designated course and practicum work will be assessed and awarded a numerical grade on final transcripts according to the following scale:

-To obtain credit for a course, a student must achieve 50% in that course.
+To obtain credit for a course, a student must achieve a minimum of 50% in that course.

 A student must maintain an overall average of 70% in the academic component of his/her program in order to continue in his/her program and/or to be considered eligible for graduation.